-All material in this publication is licensed under a Creative Commons Attribution 3.0 Australia Licence, except for content supplied by third parties, photographic images, logos, and the Commonwealth Coat of Arms.
+All material in this publication is licensed under a Creative Commons Attribution 3.0 Australia Licence, save for content supplied by third parties, photographic images, logos and the Commonwealth Coat of Arms.

-Creative Commons Attribution 3.0 Australia Licence is a standard form licence agreement that allows you to copy, distribute, transmit and adapt this publication provided that you attribute the work.
+Creative Commons Attribution 3.0 Australia Licence is a standard form licence agreement that allows you to copy, distribute, transmit and adapt this publication provided you attribute the work.
 A summary of the licence terms is available from creativecommons.org/licenses/by/3.0/au/deed.en.
 The full licence terms are available from creativecommons.org/licenses/by/3.0/au/legalcode.

-This publication (and any material sourced from it) should be attributed as:
+Inquiries about the licence and any use of this document should be sent to copyright@agriculture.gov.au.

-Department of Agriculture (2014) Final risk analysis report for the release of Eueupithecia sp.2 for the biological control of the weed Parkinsonia aculeata.
-Department of Agriculture, Canberra.
-CC BY 3.0.
+This publication (and any material sourced from it) should be attributed as: Australian Department of Agriculture 2015, Draft risk analysis report for the release of Dactylopius tomentosus 'fulgida' biotype for the biological control of Cylindropuntia fulgida var. mamillata.
+CC BY 3.0